 When you can, avoid purchasing single-use plastic products.
 All plastic breaks down eventually, creating secondary microplastics that weave their way into our environment.
 You’ll discover so much plastic utilized in the retail industry, especially when you look at the number of plastic bags on offer.
 You can start avoiding single-use plastics by bringing your own fabric bag to the shops or requesting a paper bag instead of a plastic bag.
 You could also swap out other plastic items for reusable alternatives, including drink straws, water bottles, and coffee cups.
 Additionally, try shopping at eco-conscious retailers who also boycott single-use plastic items.

-Support The Existing Environmental Sustainability Policies
+Environmental Sustainability Policies

 As well as taking your personal action, you can support other groups that are taking their own stand of action.
 For example, you could vote for politicians who address the microplastic pollution crisis.
 You could also volunteer at organizations fighting the microplastic problem.
 Finally, you could support measures that operate to decrease the number of microplastics worldwide.